JordiPolo/kapnismology/README.md

 class MySmokeTest < Kapnismology::SmokeTest

   def result
-    Kapnismology::Result.new(true, {connection: 'good'}, "Connected!") end end
+    Success.new({connection: 'good'}, "Connected!")
+  end
+end
 ```

 The class must:
 - Inherit from `Kapnismology::SmokeTest`
-- Have an instance method `result` returning a Kapnismology::Result object
+- Have an instance method `result` returning a Result or Success object

+A test passes if it returns:
+`Result.new(true, data, message)` or
+`Success.new(data, message)`

+A test fails if it returns:
+`Result.new(false, data, message)` or
+`raise SmokeTestFailed.new(data, message)`

-Any class created this way will be called and its result will be added to a resulting hash.
+Any class created this way will be called and its result will be merged with other results.
-In this case the result of this class would be added to the result as:
+In the example above the result of this class would be added to the results as:
 ```
 {'MySmokeTest': { passed: true, data: { connection: 'good' }, message: 'Connected!' }}
 ```